kingbotss/Binance-Graph/README.md

-# Temperature Converter Desktop App

-This Code is part of a blog.
-Please refer to the blog to make the best use of this code.
-The link to the blog is [here](https://adityasridhar.com/posts/desktop-apps-with-html-css-javascript)
+# Binance Graph Viewer for desktop

+Binance Graph Desktop Viewer

+This project is designed to view binance graph on my desktop without login to the app in mobile or website. all Pairs of graphs supported.

 ## Pre-requisites
+windows 10 or supported version for electron 16+

 ### Install NodeJS